-This means that your concrete sink will need to sealing to prevent staining and scuffing.
+This means that your concrete sink will need to seal to prevent staining and scuffing.
 Over time they will develop a patina, which not everyone loves.
 Concrete sinks are also very heavy, and your counters and possibly your floor will need reinforcing to bear the load.
-Being unique and customizable is a huge bonus, but it can also with a big price tag.
+Being unique and customizable is a huge bonus, but it also comes with a big price tag.

 - Easy to customize to your space and shape requirements

 - Come in a variety of colors

 - Requires sealing and maintenance

 Natural stone sinks are the route to go if one is looking for a truly unique sink.
 Each sink is carved from real stone, ensuring that no two are alike.

 The unique sinks are strong and heat-resistant but will also be extremely heavy.
 It might need to be resealed every couple of years to prevent any chips or cracks.